 They can require a 2-3 month cushion of payments equallying 1/12th of the total annual amount.

-If you overpay, lenders or loan servicers must reimburse you for the overpayment.
+If you overpay, lenders or loan services must reimburse you for the overpayment.

 Preference Prohibition